cryptonote-social/csminer/osx/README.txt

   -user <string>
     	your pool username from https://cryptonote.social/xmr (default "donate-getmonero-org") -saver <bool>
-    	mine only when screen is locked (default true) -exclude <string>
+    	mine only when screen is locked (default true). csminer for OSX polls the lock screen state every 10 seconds and should activate the miner shortly after the screen locks.
+  -exclude <string>
         pause mining during the specified hours.
 Format is XX-YY where XX and YY are hours of the day designated in 24 hour time.
 For example, -exclude=11-16 will pause mining betwen